tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Quantum computing is no longer just a theoretical concept in computational science and physics; it is now an active area of research with practical implications.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are currently being invested.
 At the time this document is published, cryptographically relevant quantum computers (CRQCs) that can break widely used public-key cryptographic algorithms are not yet available.
 However, there is ongoing research and development in the field of quantum computing, with the goal of building more powerful and scalable quantum computers.

 One common myth is that quantum computers are faster than conventional CPUs and GPUs in all areas.
 This is not the case; much as GPUs outperform general-purpose CPUs only on specific types of problems, so too will quantum computers have a niche set of problems on which they excel.
-Unfortunately for cryptographers, integer factorization and discrete logarithms, the mathematical problems underpinning much of modern cryptography, happen to fall within the niche that quantum computers are expected to excel at.
-As such, as quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.
-Predicting the date of emergence of a CRQC is a challenging task, and there is ongoing uncertainty regarding when they will become practically feasible.
+Unfortunately for cryptographers, integer factorization and discrete logarithms, the mathematical problems underpinning much of classical cryptography, happen to fall within the niche that quantum computers are expected to excel at.
+As quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.
+Predicting the date of emergence of a CRQC is a challenging task, and there is ongoing uncertainty regarding when they will become practically feasible {{CRQCThreat}}.

 Extensive research has produced several post-quantum cryptographic (PQC) algorithms that offer the potential to ensure cryptography's survival in the quantum computing era.
 However, transitioning to a post-quantum infrastructure is not a straightforward task, and there are numerous challenges to overcome.
 It requires a combination of engineering efforts, proactive assessment and evaluation of available technologies, and a careful approach to product development.